All Jim Ellis Automotive Group locations are closed on Saturday, July 4. We will reopen for regular business hours on Monday, July 6.

 What vehicles qualify for bonus depreciation?

-Any business vehicle can qualify for bonus depreciation, but the percentage of this automotive deduction decreases with each passing year, according to current IRS tax code.
-Commercial or fleet models that are purchased in 2024 qualify for 60% bonus depreciation, those purchased in 2025 will qualify for 40% bonus depreciation, and 2026 vehicles will earn a lower 20% bonus depreciation.
+Any business vehicle can qualify for bonus depreciation, but the percentage of this automotive deduction decreases with each passing year, according to the current IRS tax code.
+Commercial or fleet models purchased in 2024 qualified for 60% bonus depreciation.1 Those purchased in 2025 will be eligible for the restored 100% bonus depreciation, which is now permanently coded into tax law.1

 Can I deduct the purchase price of a vehicle for my business?

-If the commercial or fleet vehicle you purchase weighs more than 6,000 pounds, you should be able to deduct part of its purchase price from your taxes.
-According to the 6,000-pound Vehicle Tax Deduction, businesses could deduct up to $30,500 for the purchase of models weighing over 6,000 pounds.1 Additionally, vehicles over 14,000 pounds are not subject to Section 179 limitations.
+If the commercial or fleet vehicle you purchase weighs more than 6,000 pounds, you should be eligible for a generous business vehicle write-off.
+According to the 6,000-pound vehicle tax deduction, the business expense cap is $2.5 million, with an upper threshold of $4 million.1 Additionally, vehicles of over 14,000 pounds are not subject to Section 179 limitations.1

 • This field is for validation purposes and should be left unchanged.